robbycorrs23/sinterklaas/README.md

 ## BUGS <a name="bugs"></a>

-- We don't currently understand why the Fast Forward button needs two clicks, but heck, it's a handy safety feature.
-- Buttons should be disabled until an input is submitted.
 - FF should be disabled until start is pressed.
 Currently, it can start the timer if Start hasn't been pressed.
-- After refresh is clicked, a new number must be inputted.
+- If Santa enables Fast Forward mode, then enters a new number and clicks enter DURING a running simulation, the simulation will reset the Homes Target to his new submission, but will immediately start in Fast Forward mode.
 - With the exception of an aria lable on the form, we have not optimised the app for assistive technologies.
 We have not run a colour contrast test.